 As Humanities Scholar-in-Residence I developed and supervised the documentary series The Connecticut Experience, produced by the Connecticut Humanities Council in collaboration with Connecticut Public Television.
-The series included more than twenty documentaries on Connecticut topics.
-The documentaries I wrote and/or co-produced include:
+The series included more than twenty documentaries on Connecticut topics, of those the following sixteen have been digitized:

 - SCHOOLS IN BLACK AND WHITE, 1991 documentary on segregation in Connecticut public schools.

 - THE ROOTS OF ROE, 1994 documentary history of contraception and abortion, broadcast nationally by PBS in 1997.

 - THE AMISTAD REVOLT, 1995 documentary on the “Amistad incident.”